Dealer Information Systems Customer Success Story

 DIS began to explore technology options that would support the ebXML protocol and also deliver the control and visibility it sought to ensure business continuity with a trading partner of GM’s reputation.

 To accommodate the GM ebXML mandate, DIS’s IT teams considered writing their own scripts and also just purchasing a new solution.
 When DIS discovered GM was using a Cleo data movement solution for ebXML, it further explored that option since Cleo had been effortlessly running its GM communications for years.

 But DIS had been running an older Cleo product on a 32-bit 2003 server and couldn’t support TLS 2.0 to communicate with GM on that version.
 After renegotiating a license for a better-sized and better-fitting solution, DIS did an in-place upgrade of the Cleo system that was installed, imported, and running in about three hours.

 It was later discovered that a previous IT regime at DIS terminated support on their Cleo solution in 2012, largely because it always just worked and never required an upgrade.
-With the latest Cleo data movement solution in place, however, DIS was able to meet the GM ebXML mandate and also offer future customers additional methods of connectivity.
+With Cleo Integration Cloud in place, however, DIS was able to meet the GM ebXML mandate and also offer future customers additional methods of connectivity.
 DIS could rest assured knowing its technology could deliver the stability and customer service its clients know and love.